travigd/documentation/http-api/index.md

 | Objective-C | <https://geekli.st/darvin/repos/MWFeedParser>                     |

 > [!NOTE]
-> The above list are not officially supported by Event Store, if you know of any others [then please let us know](https://eventstore.org/contact/).
+> These are not officially supported by Event Store.

 ### Content Types

 The preferred way of determining which content type responses Event Store serves is to set the `Accept` header on the request.
-As some clients do not deal well with HTTP headers when caching, appending a format parameter to the URL is also supported, e.g. `?format=xml`.
+As some clients do not deal well with HTTP headers when caching, appending a format parameter to the URL is also supported, e.g., `?format=xml`.

 The accepted content types for POST requests are: